ayoososanya/Tech-Stocks-Risk-Return-Analysis/README.md

 ## Author

 **Ayo Ososanya**
-Final-Year Economics Student | Data Enthusiast | Private Tutor
+Economics Graduate | Data Enthusiast | Private Tutor
 Passionate about data, finance, and education.
 Building a portfolio to break into data analysis roles.